muharremaltunbag/Document-Similarity-Analysis-Data-Science/README.md

 The goal of this project is to understand the performance trade-offs between different similarity measures and optimization methods for large-scale document similarity computations.
 By analyzing both theoretical and empirical runtime complexities, this project provides insights into efficient ways to compute document similarity in data-intensive environments.

 ## Project Structure
 - **`notebook.ipynb`**: Jupyter Notebook containing all code, analysis, and visualizations for each question in the project.
 - **`data/`**: Directory containing `data2023.csv`, the main dataset used in this project.
 - **`docs/`**: Directory with additional reference documents:
-  - `assignment Q5 hint.pdf`: Guidance for using Strassen's algorithm in similarity computations.
   - `Getting started 2023.pdf`: Instructions on loading and preparing the dataset.
-  - `Muharrem Altunbag_284362_Report T1.pdf`: Detailed project report.
+  - `Muharrem Altunbag_284362_Report T1.pdf`: Detailed project report covering all findings and methods in the Jupyter notebook.
 - **`requirements.txt`**: List of required packages to install for running the notebook.

+> **Note**: All analysis, code, and explanations are thoroughly documented in the `Muharrem Altunbag_284362_Report T1.ipynb` file, with supporting information available in the `docs/` directory.

 ## Key Questions Explored
 1. **Cosine Similarity Analysis**: